DeWitt Wallace Professor of Asian Languages and Cultures

 Satoko Suzuki, DeWitt Wallace Professor of the Department of Asian Languages & Cultures, specializes in Japanese linguistics and teaches Japanese language and linguistics courses.
 As a language teacher, she mostly teaches the beginning and fourth-year levels.
 The linguistics courses she has taught include JAPA/LING150 (Language and Gender in Japanese Society), ASIA/JAPA/LING281 (Dialects, Multilingualism, and the Politics of Speaking Japanese), and a senior seminar ASIA/JAPA/LING 335 (Analyzing Japanese Language).

+Her research interests include discourse analysis, pragmatics, sociolinguistics, and linguistic anthropology.
+Her current scholarly work focuses on language and gender, language ideologies, and media representations.
 She has edited Emotive Communication in Japanese (John Benjamins) and authored a number of journal articles and book chapters.
-The journals in which her articles have appeared include The Journal of Pragmatics, Pragmatics, Japanese Language and Literature, Studies in Language Sciences, and Linguistics.
+The journals in which her articles have appeared include The Journal of Pragmatics, Gender and Language, Pragmatics, Japanese Studies, Japanese Language and Literature, Studies in Language Sciences, and Linguistics.